Cloud-based field service softwareOur blog Avoid these common mistakes when choosing a work order management solution

 Mistake #3: Taking up too much time

 Time is invaluable for field teams.
-After all, there’s more work to be done than there is people-power.
-At Praxedo, we come across countless organizations that are experiencing talent shortages.
+After all, there’s more work to be done than there is people power.
+At Praxedo, we encounter countless organizations experiencing talent shortages.
 Driven by the Great Resignation, retirement, the pandemic, and budget cuts, organizations are running into staffing challenges.
-That means everyone on the team is under pressure to do more with less.
+That means everyone on the team is pressured to do more with less.
 Nobody has time to waste.

-Given this context, you want to steer clear from software that creates extra and unnecessary work for people.
+Given this context, you want to steer clear of work order management software that creates extra and unnecessary work for people.
 With everyone working so hard, morale, productivity, and safety are all at risk.
-When choosing work order management software it’s important to choose solutions that make life easier for people in the field and in the office.
-Time-saving features will be a part of the platform’s core design.
+When choosing the best work order management software, it’s important to choose solutions that make life easier for people in the field and in the office.
+Time-saving automation features will be a part of the platform’s core design.

-At Praxedo, we focus on helping field teams save time and conserve brainpower.
-Our user research has led us to prioritizing the following features within our work order report solution:
+At Praxedo, we focus on helping field teams save time and conserve brainpower by implementing work order management best practices.
+Our user research has led us to prioritize the following features within our work order report solution:

 • The ability to view work order histories and access a site’s long-term data